Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 New Domain Migration

 A new domain migration is one in which your domain changes.
-Perhaps you are moving to a new TLD (.com to .org), or combining a number of sites into a single asset?
+Perhaps you are moving to a new TLD (.com to .org), or combining several sites into a single asset?
 Either way, a new domain migration comes with the highest risk of any migration type, not least as the anticipated search impact could last up to 3 months, and must be handled with care.

 This is due in part to the passing of link equity from your previous domain, as highlighted in the image below.